CyrusMang/c-editor-js/README.md

+# Warning!
+The library still under development.
 # Intro
-A block-styled editor for reactJs, friendly for mobile
+A block-styled editor for reactJs, friendly for mobile.
 # Getting started
 ```
 import cEditor, { h1, h2, p, list } from 'c-react-editor'